anseljh/passive-aggressor/README.md

 # Passive Aggressor

-**Passive Aggressor** is a passive voice obliterator for contracts in [Common Form](https://github.com/commonform).
-It will be a support module for [commonform-critique](https://github.com/commonform/commonform-critique).
+Passive Aggressor is a passive voice obliterator for contracts in [Common Form](https://github.com/commonform).
+It is an annotator module for [commonform-critique](https://github.com/commonform/commonform-critique).

 So far, Passive Aggressor relies on the simple [passive-voice](https://github.com/btford/passive-voice) module by [btford](https://github.com/btford).